linode/apl-docs/docs/for-ops/console/clusters.md

 | Name     | The name of the cluster                                              |
 | URL      | The URL of the Otomi Console of the cluster                          |

-Kubernetes clusters running Otomi can be grouped by adding additional clusters.
+Kubernetes clusters running Otomi can be linked by adding additional clusters in the [Platform Settings / Otomi](settings/otomi).
 This enables to switch context between clusters by selecting `Cluster` in the top bar.